-Universal Credit is a new single, monthly benefit payment being introduced by the Government to replace several benefits including those that support people who are too unwell to work.
+Universal Credit is a single, monthly benefit that replaces several benefits.
+It's replacing the benefits which support people who are too unwell to work.

-However, the way it's been rolled out has already caused real problems for many people with mental health problems.
-For some the impact of going without financial support has been devastating.
+But the way it's been rolled out has already caused real problems for many people with mental health problems.
+And for some, these problems have been devastating.

-We've heard from many of our Local Minds and campaigners that people are really struggling with the process.
-From the online system to how and when payments are made, it is leaving people vulnerable to debt and making their mental health worse.
+We've heard from many of our local Minds and campaigners that people are really struggling with the process.
+From the online system to how and when payments are made, it leaves people vulnerable to debt and makes their mental health worse.

-Even research from the Department for Work and Pensions shows that there are many issues with Universal Credit that need resolving.
-They found, of people with long-term health conditions:
+Even research from the Department for Work and Pensions shows that many issues with Universal Credit need resolving.
+They found, for people with long-term health conditions:

-You can see the full video on Parliament TV.
+You can also watch the full video on Parliament TV.